cedev-1/cultpedia/README.md

 > [!IMPORTANT]
 > For the moment we are accepting contributions only for the "general-knowledge" dataset.
 Future datasets may be added later.

-Check the [Format](docs/FORMAT.md) to understand the json question structure.
+Check the [Format](docs/FORMAT.md) to understand the json question, and countrie structure.

 ## Project Structure